gmf-uah/WebGPU-codelab/TO DO.md

-<del> - Finish Docker tutorials to set up local web server </del>
+- <del>Finish Docker tutorials to set up local web server</del>

 - Finish WebGPU codelab

-<del> - Set up a web server that is not local, allows others to connect </del>
+- <del>Set up a web server that is not local, allows others to connect</del>

 - WebGPU 3D environment in Chrome, with camera and block object